Common Approaches to Market Segmentation

 The drawbacks of using a geographic basis for segmentation are also worth noting.
 There is always the possibility that consumer preferences aren’t dictated by location—other factors, such as ethnic origin or income, may be more important.
 The stereotypical Texan, for example, is hard to find in Houston, where one-third of the population has immigrated from other states.
 Another problem is that geographic areas can be defined as very large, regional locations.
 Members of a geographic segment may be too heterogeneous to qualify as a meaningful target market.

 Demographics are statistical data that describe various characteristics of a population.
-Demographic segmentation consists of dividing the market into groups based on demographic variables such as age, gender, family size, income, occupation, education, religion, ethnicity, and nationality.
+Demographic segmentation consists of dividing the market into groups based on demographic variables such as age, gender, family size, income, occupation, education, religion, political opinions, ethnicity, and nationality.
 Demographic segmentation variables are among the most popular bases for segmenting customer groups because demographic data are plentiful and customer wants and needs often link closely to these variables.

 For example, the youth market (roughly ages five to thirteen) not only influences how their parents spend money, but also how they make purchases of their own.
 Manufacturers of products such as toys, records, snack foods, and video games have designed promotional efforts directed at this group.
 “Tweens” are children between the ages of eight and twelve who are discovering what it means to be a consumer and are shaping the attitudes and brand perceptions they will carry with them as they grow up and gain more purchasing power.
 The elderly market (age sixty-five and over) has grown in importance for producers of products such as low-cost housing, cruises, hobbies, and health care.